bash-my-aws/bash-my-aws/bin/extras/git/git-fido-ssh.md

 ## For Windows WSL users

 Download and install a recent version of OpenSSH for Windows.
-This will give you the `
+This will give you ssh-sk-helper.exe which WSL can call out to.

 1. Download and install a recent OpenSSH for Windows: